mkejeiri/Domain-Driven-Design/README.md

 **_Why persist a value object is a bad Idea ?_**
 ------------------------------------------------
-This about Snackmachine (where MoneyId as FK) and Money (with MoneyId as PK)
+This is about Snackmachine example (where MoneyId as FK) and Money (with MoneyId as PK)
 - It will require an Id, which goes against the definition of value object (structural + reference equality)
 - It (Money) will have a lifetime of its own (we could delete Snackmachine object without deleting Money row), it violates the rules that a value object lifetime should fully depend on the entities lifetime.